How to Define and Measure the ROI of Content Marketing

 In order to optimize your content marketing strategy and maintain enviable performance levels, you’ll need continual feedback and analysis of your content.
 But more than that, you’ll need clarity from your numbers.

-Define the Purpose of Your ROI
+Get Started: Define the Purpose of Your ROI

 Before identifying your top priorities and defining your metrics, you need to look at the purpose behind the work.

 The answer to this question is often the root of a misguided strategy.

 If you are defining your ROI metrics solely to demonstrate results and to justify your organization’s content marketing budget, you may get a confusing picture when you try to determine what’s working, what’s not, and how you can make your content marketing strategy better.

 When there is a lot of pressure on content marketing managers to demonstrate value, there’s the risk of honing in on vanity metrics.

 Take web traffic as an example.
 In the same survey mentioned earlier, of 600 B2B respondents, 63 percent measure web traffic to gauge content marketing success.
 Only 26 percent look at subscriber growth and 21 percent look at revenue.

 Web traffic is a useful number to look at if you are trying to build your audience.
 It can also be an impressive figure to show off to budget decision makers.

 But if you aren’t looking at how many of those website visitors are converting into leads or customers, your web traffic numbers create a very blurry picture.
 You know people are visiting but you don’t know if your content is compelling enough to motivate action so you don’t know if or how it needs to change.